BUT-INTRA/interfaces/README.md

-# Interfacing Simulator
+# BUT-INTRA Interfaces

 This repository contains custom ROS interfaces and a simple simulator for BUT-INTRA interfacing testing.
 The interfaces and simulator are located in the `ricaip_interfaces` and `interfacing_simulator` packages, respectively.
+The interfaces are described in the [AI4DI_BUT-INTRA_interfacing.pdf](https://github.com/BUT-INTRA/interfaces/blob/main/AI4DI_BUT-INTRA_interfacing.pdf) document.

+## Simulator Description

-The simulator comprises two virtual robots moving around, each offering the interfaces defined in the `AI4DI_BUT-INTRA_interfacing.pdf` document.
-Please note the robots are not able to navigate to desired coordinates, their trajectories are pre-programmed.
+The simulator comprises two virtual robots moving around.
+Please note the virtual robots are not able to navigate to desired coordinates, their trajectories are pre-programmed.
+Nevertheless, all the interfaces may be tested; for example, calling `task_go_home` action will change `busy` value to `yes` in the `status` topic for 30 seconds, and the service `assigned_task` may be then used to obtain current task ID.
 Feel free to modify the code to simulate all necessary robot states.

 ## Environment